iron-titan/game-of-life/README.md

-# Oksana's Game of Life – Level 1: "Unfuck Yourself"
+# Game of Life – Level 1: "Unfuck Yourself"

 A personal gamified productivity dashboard for December 2025.